wp-plugins/total-security/readme.txt

 = Error 404 Log =

-Logs 404 (Page Not Found) errors on your site, this also gives the added benefit of helping you find hidden problems causing 404 errors on unseen parts of your site as all errors will be logged.
+* Logs 404 (Page Not Found) errors on your site, this also gives the added benefit of helping you find hidden problems causing 404 errors on unseen parts of your site as all errors will be logged.

+= Secure Hidden Login =

+* Allows you to create custom URLs for user's login, logout and admin's login page, without editing any `.htaccess` files.
+* Those attempting to gain access to your login form will be automatcally redirected to a customizable URL.
+* Hide "wp-admin" folder.

 > Best practices on security combined into one plugin!
 It does not remove or modify anything.
 That is left to the user to do.